embedding-benchmark/rteb/README.md

 RTEB addresses these shortcomings by:
 - **Retrieval-focused**: Concentrating on high-quality retrieval-specific datasets
 - **Real-world relevance**: Including datasets that reflect actual enterprise use cases
-- **Tiered approach**: Implementing a two-tier system to prevent overfitting while maintaining transparency
+- **Tiered approach**: Implementing a multi-tier system (0-3) to prevent overfitting while maintaining transparency
 - **Practical dataset sizes**: Ensuring datasets are large enough to be meaningful but small enough for efficient evaluation

 ## Dataset Structure